EileenRice/f1-3-c2p1-colmar-academy/README.md

 # f1-3-c2p1-colmar-academy

-This a the capstone project for Codecademy of a fictional school called Colmar Academy.
-I'm still not happy with it's responsiveness, but it'll do for now.
+This is the capstone project for Codecademy.
+The subject was to design a website for a fiction school, called Colmar Academy.

+It was a very challenging project as I am still learning new skills and abilities.

+I wanted to (and may in the near future) do something for tablet sizes, but with no wireframe given, I felt a bit hesitant to do so.

+I'm still not impressed with it, but it will do for now. :-(